-- Annual Middle School Musical - Open to students in grades 6, 7, and 8.
+- Annual School Play - Open to students in grades 4 through 8.
 It provides an opportunity for those interested in performing in front of an audience or who have a desire to be part of the production working crew.
 Being a part of the play will help students to develop dramatic skills and creativity.

 - School Band and Instrumental Instruction - Provided through Future Musicians, Inc.